Steven-Klavins/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
+* I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
+* I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
+* I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+* A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 #### Makers Academy (17/02/20 - 05/06/20)

-- OOP, TDD, MVC
+* Object orientated programming, Test driven development
-- Agile/XP
+* Agile/XP principles
-- Ruby, Rails, JavaScript, React, Socket IO
+* Ruby, Rails, JavaScript, React, Socket IO, Jquery, NodeJs
-- PostgreSQL, SQL, Mongo DB
+* PostgreSQL, SQL, Mongo DB
-- RSpec, Jasmine, Jest, Capybara
+* RSpec, Jasmine, Jest, Capybara

 #### Your University / College (start_date to end_date)